HISTORY OF COFFEE: Coffee Beans are Second Most Traded Raw Material Worldwide

 In 1727, the Brazilian government sent Colonel Francisco de Melo Palheta to French Guiana to get hold of some of the moneymaking beans.
 The French Governor was reluctant to give any away, but his wife was a little more generous.

 Rumor has it that she had an affair with the Colonel, and when the time came for his return to Brazil, she gave him a bunch of flowers, secretly sprinkled with fertile coffee seedlings.
 Brazil’s coffee industry soon took off and it now is the globe’s largest producer, growing around 30 percent of the World’s coffee.

 Coffee plants can only strive in tropical climates, because they can’t survive winter frosts.
 There are two species of coffee plant that are used to produce all of the coffee drank today: Arabica and Robusta.

-Arabica plants produce the best-tasting drinks but can only be grown at attitudes higher than around 600 meters above sea level.
+Arabica plants produce the best-tasting drinks but can only be grown at altitudes higher than around 600 meters above sea level.
 Robusta plants can grow at lower altitudes, but the better taste of Arabica beans means that around 80 percent of the world’s coffee is produced from them.